williammartin/poker/README.md

 The game *IS NOT* intended to be complete (and it may not even be good Rust), in fact, it really only deals with some early elements of a game like players, cards and dealing an opening hand.
 Don't even trip.

-In the same file you will find a set of tests that won't compile, you'll probably want to comment them out and work through them one by one.
+In the same file you will find a set of tests, you'll probably want to comment them out and work through them one by one.

 #### Anything else?